ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 cp $filename ~
 ```

-The command looks like this after parameter expansion:
+The command looks like this after the parameter expansion:
 {line-numbers: false, format: Bash}
 ```
 cp README.txt ~